larigyn/tradetracker/README.md

 ```

-Use the POSTMAN collection for testing the endpoints
+Use the POSTMAN collection in testing the endpoints

 ```